 Article 56.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to amend Article VI of the Zoning By-laws by inserting the following definitions:
+To see if the Town will vote to amend Article VI of the Zoning By-laws by inserting the following definitions:

 DEFINITIONS:

 Adult Use: [The definition of adult use includes the following types of establishments.]

 Adult Bookstore shall mean an establishment having as a substantial or significant portion of its stock in trade books, magazines, and other matters which are distinguished as characterized by their emphasis depicting, describing, or relating to sexual conduct or sexual excitement as defined in M.G.L. c.
 272, § 31 which excludes minors by virtue of age.